-Biermann, who was once in charge of BMW M, oversaw its chassis development.
-Lavlova brought expertise on colour and trim from Mercedes-Benz.
-Meanwhile, Audi-alumni Schreyer waved his experienced pen over its design.
-Fitzgerald, from Lamborghini, coordinated them all.
+Biermann, who was once in charge of BMW M, oversaw chassis development.
+Lavlova brought colour and trim expertise from Mercedes-Benz.
+Audi alumni Schreyer waved his experienced pen over design.
+Fitzgerald, from Lamborghini, steers the ship.

-Adaptive dampers are exclusive to the 3.3T model, as is variable-ratio steering and a viscous limited-slip differential.
-But while you can option big Brembos and 19-inch Michelin Pilot Sport 4 S rubber on the 2.0-litre, they’re standard across the Sport, Ultimate and Ultimate Sport grades for the 3.3.
+Adaptive dampers are exclusive to the 3.3T model, as is variable-ratio steering.
+But while big Brembos, a mechanical limited slip differential and 19-inch Michelin Pilot Sport 4 S rubber are limited to one grade on the 2.0-litre, they’re standard across the top Sport, Ultimate and Ultimate Sport grades in the 3.3-litre range.